 Circulation.
-Project alternatives that require the removal of significant quantities of sediment and/or soil from the site will have impacts on traffic and transportation; especially the removal of the Mill Pond sediment would result in significant trip generation over many months.
+Project alternatives that require the removal of significant quantities of sediment and/or soil from the site will have impacts on traffic and transportation; especially the removal of the Mill Pond sediment would result in significant trip generation over many months, with the potential for significant environmental (e.g., due to green house gas emissions) and local traffic impacts.
 Regardless of project alternative, pedestrian access to the trails on Noyo Headlands Park and pedestrian circulation connecting the northern and southern portions of Noyo Headlands Park must be considered.